 The January 2025 wildfires devastated LA, claiming lives, homes, jobs, and whole communities.
 The UCLA Luskin Center for Innovation takes a fundamentally collaborative approach to evaluate and advance solutions across different policymaking sectors and scales.
-This page is a hub of information to inform public discourse, decision-making, and equity-centered recovery.
+This page is a hub of information to inform public discourse, decision-making, and equity-centered fire recovery.

 Blue Ribbon Commission for Climate Action and Fire Safe Recovery